jtwig/book/engine/environment.md

 ## ``EnvironmentConfigurationBuilder`` API

 <p style="text-align: justify;">
 However, as shown in the previous example, the <code>DefaultEnvironmentConfiguration</code> creates an immutable <code>EnvironmentConfiguration</code> instance.
 To overcome that limitation and customize Jtwig configuration the <code>EnvironmentConfigurationBuilder</code> API was created.
 It comes with a set of methods to specify all possible Jtwig behaviour.
+As Jtwig is highly configurable, this API offers a tree of builders to organise and ease the specification of customised behaviour.
+Note that all the builders follow a common convention:
 </p>

+* All the builder methods starting with ``with``  will set the underlying configuration field.
+* All methods starting with ``without`` will unset the underlying configuration field.
+* All methods starting with ``andWith`` will append elements to a list of values.
+For example, Jtwig allows the user to specify multiple extensions, in this case, ``andWith`` can be used to add another extension on top of others already added, whether ``with`` will override the existing list (Note that this methods only exist when the underlying configuration field is a list of items)
+* All methods starting with ``filter`` allows the user to specify a filtering condition which will be used against the list of already existing items, this methods are useful to modify pre-defined behaviour (Note that this methods only exist when the underlying configuration field is a list of items).

 ### Extending the default configuration